SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 	-  irritation of blood breakdown -> vasospasm + new infarcts, which irritation cause dense fibrosis of meninges that traps the CN, making palsies and deafness
 	- fbrosis -> hydrocephalus too
 	- form of chem meningitis!!!!
-	- berrry aneurysms ono their own is pretty common. if you operate sometimes there's risk of dmging a nerve with palsy.
+	-<mark style="background: #FFF3A3A6;"> berrry aneurysms ono their own is pretty commo</mark>n. if you operate sometimes there's risk of dmging a nerve with palsy.
+	<mark style="background: #FFF3A3A6;">polycystic kidney disease is the biggest association!!!!</mark>

 spontaneous intraparenchymal hemorrhages = due to htn ...
 - 80% in the basal ganglia, 10% in pons, 10% elsewhere
 - when **charcot-bouchard aneurysms** which are<mark style="background: #FFF3A3A6;"> small intraparenchymal berry aneurysms </mark>rupture!!!
 	- with blockages, more and more of the bvs get smaller and can't handle the blood,, getting **miniature aneurysms hwich can rupture and bleed!**
 - htn -> predisposition to<mark style="background: #FFF3A3A6;"> lacunar infarcs... small lakes </mark> -
+	tend to happen in basal ganglia/putamens as we expect... a lot of big holes around the bvs. => indentations.

 premies - prone to **germinal matrix hemorrhage, arterial in origin**
 - these are subvnetricular region with large amt of neuroglial progenitors who are meant to make cerebrum ; prone to shear injury